Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Remarks on the form factor DDCI

-First, the appearance of $q$-interior topologies requires a proper definition of the dual coordinates.
-To do this, one can practically pull the $q$-leg to infinity, which introduces a cut in the plane.
-This cut will divide several faces (or zones) into two pieces, and the periodic dual variables $x$ and $\bar{x}$ should be defined respectively on the two sides of the cut.
-For example, in the second diagram in Figure~\ref{fig:2loopDDCI}, we can define $x_1,\bar{x}_1$ on the two sides of the dot line and all momenta and propagators can be represented by the dual coordinates $\{x_1, x_2, x_3, \bar{x}_1, x_a, x_b\}$, such as
+To begin with, the appearance of $q$-interior topologies in form factors requires a proper definition of the dual coordinates.
+To do this, practically one can pull the $q$-leg to infinity, which introduces a cut in the plane.
+The cut will divide several regions (or zones) into two pieces, and the periodic dual variables $x$ and $\bar{x}$ should be defined on the two sides of the cut respectively.

+The two-loop form factor is a good example for us to work this out explicitly.
+As mentioned above, there are two contributing cubic diagrams given in Figure~\ref{fig:2loopDDCI}.
+It is trivial to define zone variables for the first planar diagram, while in the second diagram in Figure~\ref{fig:2loopDDCI}, we can introduce $x_1,\bar{x}_1$ on the two sides of the $q$-leg line so that all momenta and propagators can be expressed with the dual coordinates $\{x_1, x_2, x_3, \bar{x}_1, x_a, x_b\}$, for example